Dubai's Thriving Real Estate Market Takes Centre Stage At IPS 2024

-Residential real estate prices in Dubai increased by 5.6% during the first quarter of 2023.
-Investors and buyers set to explore Dubai's dynamic property landscape at the event.

-Dubai, United Arab Emirates: In partnership with Dubai Land Department (DLD), the International Property Show (IPS) is gearing up for its 20th edition in 2024, taking place from 27 to 29 February 2024 at the Dubai World Trade Centre.
+(MENAFN- Khaleej Times) In partnership with Dubai Land Department (DLD), the International Property Show (IPS) is gearing up for its 20th edition in 2024, taking place from February 27 to 29, 2024 at the Dubai World Trade Centre.
 IPS 2024 is set to showcase Dubai's thriving real estate sector, offering attendees an exclusive glimpse into the city's dynamic property landscape.

 Dubai continues strengthening its position as a premier destination for real estate investments.
 According to experts, the Dubai real estate market has seen significant growth since the beginning of 2023, and this positive trend is expected to continue into 2024.
 In alignment with this sustainable growth trajectory, IPS 2024 has been strategically designed to highlight the prosperity of the real estate sector in the Emirate.
 This prestigious event will serve as a platform to showcase the most promising investment opportunities within the sector and the construction industry to its esteemed visitors and participants.
 The overarching objective is to further enhance and consolidate the pivotal role of the real estate sector within the national economy.